Develop your skills

 Whether you’re a school leaver or someone looking to return to work, developing your skills can help you to gain confidence and the skills you need to get the job you want.

 From further education colleges and universities, to improving your essential skills like maths and computing, there are lots of courses and programmes available.
 Visit the following page to find out more:

 If you’ve just left school or university, or maybe you’ve decided to change jobs, getting some careers advice can help you take that next step into employment.

-Visit your local job centre
+Visit your local Jobs and Benefits office

 - help you to develop the skills and competence to become employable, if you are not 'job-ready'

 - administer Universal Credit, Jobseekers Allowance, Income Support and Incapacity Benefit in Jobs and Benefits Offices

 You can find your local job centre at this link: